Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

 #### Handle logs batch query response

-The `queryBatch` function of `LogsQueryClient` returns a `LogsQueryBatchResult` object.
-LogsQueryBatchResult is a list of objects of either of these types -
+The `queryBatch` function of `LogsQueryClient` returns a `LogsQueryBatchResult` object. `LogsQueryBatchResult` contains a list of objects with the following possible types:

-`LogsQueryPartialResult` or `LogsQuerySuccessfulResult` or `LogsQueryError`.
+- `LogsQueryPartialResult`
+- `LogsQuerySuccessfulResult`
+- `LogsQueryError`

-> Here's a hierarchy of the response:
+Here's a hierarchy of the response:

 ```